sprax/prot_finder/README.md

     from Bio.Seq import Seq
     alignments = Bio.pairwise2.align.globalxx(Seq("ACGTTGCA"), protein_seq)

-are not supported by this site.
+are not supported by this web app.

 ### Punch List: